-This program will also allow the standardization of the processes for microscopic diagnosis of malaria at the regional level.
+This program also had allowed the standardization of the processes for malaria microscopic diagnosis at the regional level.
 Participating laboratories, being national reference laboratories, should place emphasis on evaluating and supporting laboratories at the department and municipal level in order to improve and maintain high standards that assure the quality of malaria diagnosis at all levels of care in each participating country, be it endemic or non-endemic.

 It is of utmost importance that an endemic or non-endemic country be able to rely on adequate diagnostic capabilities, under a framework that guarantees their quality.
-This ensures rapid diagnosis and appropriate treatment with the purpose of shortening time of transmission and preventing reintroduction of the disease in areas where it has already been eliminated.
+This ensures rapid diagnosis and appropriate treatment with the purpose of shortening time of transmission and preventing reestablishment of the disease in areas where it has already been eliminated.